bigladder/atheneum/doc/style.md

 The following clang-format list supports all (CPP-related) tags available in Clang 17, as listed in [https://clang.llvm.org/docs/ClangFormatStyleOptions.html](https://clang.llvm.org/docs/ClangFormatStyleOptions.html)

 ## Editor settings

+1. The common IDEs (Visual Studio, VS Code, CLion) can utilize text-coloring to highlight syntax or scope.
+We typically rely on this highlighting to differentiate member vs local variables, for example.

 1. Install clang-format 16+ in your path.